 Fortunately, churches are beginning to redecorate with men in mind.
 Gender-neutral décor is one of the hallmarks of the modern megachurch.
 You won’t find a single quilt, banner or bulletin board adorning the interior walls of America’s fastest growing congregations.

 Smaller churches are getting on board, too.
 John Eldredge tells the story of a church whose prayer room was seldom used by men.
 It was adorned with silk flowers, lace curtains, candles, and boxes of Kleenex everywhere.
 The pastor asked his men why they rarely used the room.
 “Because it’s so feminine!” they replied.
 The pastor challenged his men to redecorate.
 They stripped the place and put up swords, shields, Celtic banners, and tomahawks.
 In short order the church’s prayer ministry team tripled in size, thanks to an influx of men.
 Not surprisingly, the young women of the church also loved the new decorating scheme.

 Which brings me to my final point: women love to invade guy spaces – but men avoid gal spaces.
 For example, my wife is perfectly content at Home Depot, but I hate going into JoAnn Fabrics.
 So if your church has a guy-friendly decorating scheme, you’ll make everyone feel welcome.
 But if your worship space is decorated like Aunt Polly’s parlor, don’t expect men to feel comfortable there.

-In my next post, I’ll share the story of a church built from the ground up to attract guys.
+In a future post I’ll share the story of a church built from the ground up to attract guys.
 And your jaw will drop when you see how this young pastor broke every rule of church decorating.

 So how is your church decorated?
 Share a photo or join the conversation on our Facebook page.
 Or leave your comment below.